SakurabaKiyoka/Linux-Network-ASN-Firewall/README.md

 - [-d] number. delete some ASN which you have already blocked by this script.
 Just input number.
 Example: AS 12345, just input 12345 here.
 (Temporary,For permanently please remove the ASN number from the script.)
 - [--delall] remove all rules.
 - [-a] number. add some ASN which you want block.
 (Temporary,For permanently please input the ASN number into the script.)
+- [-D] number. delay when script running on system booting. this is avoiding some server is not blocking some asn question.
+If manually running the script, this parameter can be set to 0 to disable delay.

 # Others